 Scholarship and/or Stipend Award Errors.
-We ask students to report any errors in scholarship and/or stipend awards to the Assistant Dean for Admissions, and/or Associate Dean for Students, whether the awards are larger or smaller than expected.
+We ask incoming students to report any errors in scholarship and/or stipend awards to the Assistant Dean for Admissions.
+Current students should report any errors in scholarship and/or stipend awards to Financial Aid at sfa-law@mail.ufl.edu.
 The College of Law will correct errors in awards, and we have a duty to recoup any award or part of an award issued in error.